chiragchoudhary/Patent-Summarizer/README.md

 ## Running the model

 For training a model, we need to specify a name for our model.
-E.g., with name <i>model_name</i>, run:
+E.g., with name <i>model-name</i>, run:

-  python main.py model_name
+<style background-color="gray"> python main.py model-name </style>

+To load a previously saved model, set the load flag in main.py to True.

 ## Evaluate the model

+For evaluating a model <i>model-name</i> on given patent dataset <i>data-set</i>, run:

+python evaluation.py <i>model-name</i> <i>data-set</i>

+The format of dataset files should be similar to the files in /data folder.